How to intregrate CK editor in Laravel

 PHP 7.4.6 Development Server (http://127.0.0.1:8000) started

-Open your browser and go to below URL and test your application.
+Open your browser go to the below URL and test your application.

 http://127.0.0.1:8000